gwappa/amorphys/docs/source/core/signal.rst

 Signal entity
 -------------

-.. py:class:: Signal
+.. py:class:: Sampled

-    for quality that is continuously sampled
+    for signal that is continuously sampled

     .. py:attribute:: type

         a required ``string`` property inherited as an :py:class:`Entity` instance.
-        This property must hold ``"Signal"`` or the name of one of its subclasses.
+        This property must hold ``"Sampled"`` or the name of one of its subclasses.

     .. py:attribute:: description